 Tip: how do tasks get transferred from the Program board onto the Gantt chart?

 When you follow the above five-step tutorial and step 5 in particular, you’ll immediately face a dilemma: the low-level tasks sourced from the Board sometimes don’t look good on the Gantt chart.
-This is because the tasks don’t really have dates, as long as we look on the Board.
+This is because as long as we look on the Board the tasks don’t really have dates.
 In other words, the start and end dates of a task don’t really matter at this stage.
-Once we get back to the timeline of the Gantt chart, however, and this happens in step 5 discussed above, it may turn out that the bars of those iteration-level tasks look to ‘tiny’ or ‘short’.
-Or, quite contrary, a bar turns out much longer than an iteration itself.
+Once we get back to the timeline of the Gantt chart, however, and this happens in step 5 discussed above, it may turn out that the bars that represent the iteration-level tasks look to ‘tiny’ or ‘short’.
+Or, quite contrary, a bar may overflow an iteration.
 This is why we added the following two options to the Program board configuration in BigPicture:

 Program configuration (cog icon) > Board > Task period synchronization > Precise alignment or Smart adjustment